MrTrakos/MultiGather/README.md

 from MultiGather import Client from MultiGather.Types import Config, Request

-# Replace with the actual URL for your POST endpoint
+# Replace with the actual URL for your POST endpoint.
 url = "https://your-api-endpoint/posts"

 # Replace with the data you want to send in the POST request